openhab/openhab-docs/_addons_bindings/zwave/doc/heiman/hs1msz_0_0.md

 - If Exclusion Process is successful, Green LED is Blinking 6 times, then remove battery from HS1MS-Z.

 ### Wakeup Information

+The HS1MS-Z does not permanently listen for messages sent from the controller - it will periodically wake up automatically to check if the controller has messages to send, but will sleep most of the time to conserve battery life.
+The wakeup period can be configured in the user interface - it is advisable not to make this too short as it will impact battery life - a reasonable compromise is 1 hour.

+The wakeup period does not impact the devices ability to report events or sensor data.
+The device can be manually woken with a button press on the device as described below - note that triggering a device to send an event is not the same as a wakeup notification, and this will not allow the controller to communicate with the device.

 - Wake up Notification is transmitted every 24 hours by default.
 - Wake up Notification is transmitted after Notification Report is Transmitted.